markrcote/mrmrcote/content/posts/2022-03-xx-dev-infra-mgmt-poles.md

 date: 2022-03-04T17:35:20-05:00
 draft: true
 ---
-Over the past couple years as I've managed multiple developer-infrastruture teams and have started to build new ones, I've found some tensions that are hard to resolve.
+Over the past couple years as I've managed multiple developer-infrastructure teams and have started to build new ones, I've found some tensions that are hard to resolve.
 In my current mental model, I see three poles that are tricky to
 balance: management capacity, maintenance tasks and system expertise, and